Learning on manifolds without manifold learning

-Figure~\ref{fig:errorplot} demonstrates that the approximation does much better than the uniform error bound when the function is relatively smooth, and the error only spikes locally where the derivative of $f$ is undefined, i.e $\theta=\pm \pi/2$.
-Figure~\ref{fig:3plot} displays three graphs illustrating how the distribution of $\log_{10}|F_n-f|$ behaves for various choices of $n,M,\epsilon$.
+Figure~\ref{fig:errorplot} shows a plot of the true function and our approximation on the left y-axis and the absolute error on the right y-axis.
+The plot demonstrates that the approximation achieves much lower error than the uniform error bound at points where the function is relatively smooth, and only spikes locally at the singularities of the function ($\theta=\pm \pi/2$).
+Figure~\ref{fig:3plot} displays three percent point plots illustrating how the distribution of $\log_{10}|F_n-f|$ behaves for various choices of $n,M,\epsilon$.
+Each point $(x,y)$ on a curve indicates that $x\%$ of test points were approximated by our method with absolute error below $10^{y}$ for the $n$, $M$, and $\epsilon$ value associated with the curve.
 The first graph shows the trend for various $n$ values.
-As we increase $n$, we see consistent drop in error across the span of the domain.
+As we increase $n$, we see consistent drop in log error.
 The second graph shows various values of $M$.
-We again see a decrease in the overall error as $M$ is increased.
+We again see a decrease in the overall log error as $M$ is increased.
 The third graph shows how the log error decreases as the noise decreases.
 We can see that the approximation is much worse for low SNR values, but nearly indistinguishable from the noiseless case when the SNR is above 60.